Psychosocial hazard mitigation

 Examples of how working hours and schedule may be a psychosocial hazard include:

-• lack of variety of work
+• Lack of variety of work

-• shift work
+• Shift work

-• inflexible work schedules
+• Inflexible work schedules

-• unpredictable hours
+• Unpredictable hours

-• long or unsociable hours
+• Long or unsociable hours

-• continual requirements to complete work at short notice
+• Continual requirements to complete work at short notice

-To look at some other ideas for actions that can reduce stress related to working hours and schedule, review the ideas and suggestions in Sector-specific strategies and evidence-based actions for balance or workload management
+For ways to reduce stress related to working hours and schedule, review the ideas and suggestions in Sector-specific strategies and evidence-based actions for balance or workload management

 One of the benefits of addressing the issue of work hours and schedule is the prevention of employee turnover and burnout.
 See Burnout response for leaders which offers information on how to take proactive steps.